 TimescaleDB, on the other hand, has fully embraced all parts of the SQL language from Day 1 – and extended SQL with functions custom-built to simplify time-series analysis.
 TimescaleDB is also a relational database, allowing developers to store their metadata alongside their time-series data and JOIN across tables as necessary.
 Consequently, with TimescaleDB, new users have a minimal learning curve and are in full control when querying their data.

 For example, if you already use Tableau to visualize data or Apache Spark for data processing, TimescaleDB can plug right into the existing infrastructure due to its compatible connectors.
 And, given its roots, TimescaleDB supports everything in the PostgreSQL ecosystem, including tools like EXPLAIN that help pinpoint why queries are slow and identify ways to improve performance.

 This means, for example, that the tooling you might normally use to help you improve query performance doesn’t currently support Amazon Timestream.
 And, unfortunately, the current Amazon Timestream UI doesn’t give us any clues about why queries might be performing poorly or ways to improve performance (e.g., via settings or query hints).

 In short, if you use PostgreSQL and any tools or extensions with your applications, they will “just work” when connected to TimescaleDB.
 The same isn’t true for Amazon Timestream.

 So, while adopting a SQL-like query language is a great start for Amazon Timestream, we found a lot to be desired for a true “easy” developer experience.

 Amazon Timestream is only offered as a serverless cloud on Amazon Web Services.
 As of writing, it is available in three U.S. regions and one E.U. region.

-Conversely, TimescaleDB can be run in your own infrastructure or fully managed through our cloud offerings, which make TimescaleDB available on AWS, GCP, and Azure, in over 75 regions and 2000 different possible region/storage/compute configurations.
+Conversely, TimescaleDB can be run in your own infrastructure or fully managed through our cloud offerings, which make TimescaleDB available on AWS in over 75 regions and many different possible region/storage/compute configurations.